kimoppalfens/kimoppalfens.github.io/_posts/2017-03-27-Setting up an SCCM Labo using Powershell Direct - Part 3.md

 }
 ```

-We prepared and "offline" ADK setup and put all files in the ADK Iso.
+We prepared an "offline" ADK setup and put all files in the ADK Iso.

 In addition, the following windows features are installed to allow the successfull installation of the ADK & SCCM Setup :
 - Remote Differential Compression
 - WSUS (updateServices-api)